-Form: MA/MS Thesis Proposal Acceptance:
+> Form: MA/MS Thesis Proposal Acceptance:

-MA/MS THESIS PROPO

-We have read and heard the formal presentation of the formally accept it as the guide by which the dissertations slight modifications can occur during the course of the this research will remain the same.
-Should changes in presentation will be required.
-Please type full names on research will be conducted.
-We realize that is research.
-However, the focus and scope of n the research be significant, a new proposal and
+We have read and heard the formally accept it as the guisslight modifications can occur this research will remain the A/MS THESIS PROPOSAL ACCEPTANCE formal presentation of the dissertation proposal of this student and ide by which the dissertation research will be conducted.
+We realize our during the course of this research.
+However, the focus and scope e same.
+Should changes in the research be significant, a new proposed.
+Please type full names and sign below. e of

 Thesis Title:

-By signing this form, we accept this proposal:
+By signing this form, we a ccept this proposal:

 Major Professor: Date:

 Co-Advisor: Date:

 Committee Member: Date:

 Committee Member: Date:

 Committee Member: Date:

 Student: Date:

 Graduate Coordinator: Date:

-(Please return signed original copy to the Grad nate Program Assistant for Student's File)
+(Please return signed o original copy to the Graduate Program Assistant for Student's F ile)

-(Flease return signed original copy to the Grad uate Frogram Assistant for Student's File)
+(Trease return signed original copy to the Graduate Program Assistant for Student's Prie)